-Batch Geocoding, Interactive Maps, GIS Blog Posts
+Blog Post for Batch Geocoding, Interactive Maps, GIS page 2

 The first and foremost rule to follow during a door-to-door canvassing campaign is safety.
 To make sure everyone is safe, special attention of the campaign manager and the team members should be paid to safety and security.
 Ordinarily, the campaign manager will go over security precautions during dry training and will explain the rules for other canvassers to adhere.
 Here is a list of some guidelines for the establishment of canvassing safety.

 All campaign managers, both new and experienced, are often faced with a question, what is canvassing?
 The question itself goes beyond geolocation, mapping, or door-to-door canvassingsoftware.
 It is primarily related to the management.
 Gone are the days when Abraham Lincoln canvassed the rural areas in Illinois to determine travelling salesman patterns.
 Now, political canvassing involves a full job management, equipped with technology.

 When it comes to political canvassing, the whole team is responsible for managing the campaign, rather than it being a task for the campaign manager.
 Managing such a campaign requires being able to work under the pressure of tight deadlines and uncertainty.

 In case of larger campaigns, including national or statewide campaigns, passionate volunteers might forget the purpose of their involvement and redirect their energy, resources, and momentum from the actual campaign to different kinds of activities.
 Conversely, one of the favored side activities of the volunteer is creating and facilitating flash mobs.

 What is a flash mob?
 It is an event which “spontaneously” occurs on busy street intersections, squares or bridges and involves a large group of individuals with written or created custom signs.
 Ordinarily, such events are usually coordinated through social media, such as Facebook or Twitter, or a group meeting.